H.E.R., Ella Mai, Mendes and more react to the Grammy noms

 "It brought tears to my eyes when I heard the nominations because all I could think about was the concerts that we had on tour this year and the stories that people had come up to me personally to tell me after they listened to the album — how it's made them feel, how it's made them feel seen and heard and celebrated." — Janelle Monae, nominated for album of the year and best music video, said in an interview.

 "I usually can't shut up but right now I'm speechless.
-THANK YOU THANK YOU THANK YOU" - Camila Cabello, nominated for best pop vocal album and best pop solo performance, posted on Instagram.
+THANK YOU THANK YOU THANK YOU" — Camila Cabello, nominated for best pop vocal album and best pop solo performance, said on Instagram.

 "I guess I'm going to the Grammys." — Chris Rock, nominated for best comedy album, said on Instagram.